Anomalous dimension and quasinormal modes of flavor branes: Quasinormal modes

+One should notice that the presence of a positive pure imaginary mode in the QNM spectrum is widely recognized as an indicator of an unstable phase across diverse physical systems.
+Investigating these instabilities is vital for comprehending the thermodynamics and transport characteristics of the strongly coupled plasma and for probing the phase diagram of the related gauge theory.

-We presented the first QNM at vanishing spatial momentum $k$ in figure \ref{Fig2}.
+We presented the first QNM at vanishing spatial momentum $k$ in Figure \ref{Fig2}.
 Now we study the effect of non-zero $k$ by solving \eqref{fluc}.
-We checked numerically that by increasing quark mass the real part shows a turning behavior similar to figure \ref{Fig3}.
+We checked numerically that by increasing quark mass the real part shows a turning behavior similar to Figure \ref{Fig3}.
 We investigated the effect of the momentum of modes and found that by increasing $k$ the curves in the complex plane move to the right.
 As an important effect, we saw that $q_c$ grows by increasing $k$.
 Interestingly, the pure imaginary mode for massless quarks depends on the value of $k$ as well, we conclude that there is a critical value for momentum $k_c$ in which the pure imaginary mode disappears for $ k>k_c $ at fixed $q$.
 For example, at $ q=3 $, we found that $ k_c\approx1 $.

-We show the dispersion relation for the first QNM for massless quarks in figure \ref{Fig5}.
-The parameter $q$ is changing from $q=0$ to $q=1,2,3$ in this figure.
-By increasing spatial momentum $k$, the real part of the frequency increases and the mode gets more energy but at small $k$ one finds that the $q=3$ curve has a different behavior because, at zero spatial momentum, its real part is zero.
-This is the expected behavior that we learned from figure \ref{Fig2} where for larger $q$ a pure imaginary mode appears in the spectrum. the imaginary part of the mode in figure \ref{Fig5} confirms this behavior and describes the $q=3$ curve clearly.
+We show the dispersion relation for the first QNM for massless quarks in Figure \ref{Fig5}.
+The parameter $q$ is changing from $q=0$ to $q=1,3, 10$ in this figure, we present the results for momenta between $0$ and $5$.
+By increasing spatial momentum $k$, the real part of the frequency increases and the mode gets more energy but at small $k$ one finds different behavior for $q$ larger than $q_c$, i.e $q=3$ and $q=10$.
+As we have explained, in these cases the real part is zero.
+This is the expected behavior that we learned from Figure \ref{Fig2} where for larger $q$ a pure imaginary mode appears in the spectrum.
+However, we see that even at finite momentum the real part of the first QNMs is zero but at $k_c$ the real part start growing.
+We observed that the real part of the QNMs exhibits a spike near $ k_c $, as illustrated in Figure 6.
+As we increase $ q $, the spike diminishes, which is evident at $ q=10 $ in this figure.
+Such singular behavior of the dispersion relation needs more investigations.
+That would be interesting to do the WKB study of the Schrodinger potential to get some intuition about these QNMs.
+The imaginary part of the mode in Figure \ref{Fig5} confirms this behavior and describes the $q=3$ curve clearly.
 Modes with higher values of $k$ do not depend significantly on $q$ and move towards the $q=0$ curve.